department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply.md

 ##### With the help of a trained professional

-You can work with a trained professional called an accredited representative to get help filing for disability benefits. <br>
+You can work with a trained professional called an accredited representative to get help filing for disability compensation. <br>
 [Get help filing your claim](/disability-benefits/apply/help/index.html).

 </div>